 In early 1995 a Steering Committee was being formed, and in September the group was meeting frequently and had made the decision to join Affirm.
 That fall, a bulletin notice to the congregation stated, “… At KUC we have a Mission Statement, part of which states ‘to be among all people fostering loving relationships’.
 We need to address the reality of the situation and be more sharply aware that at every gathering homosexual people are present.
 They are unidentified and frightened to reveal their presence because of the hurt caused by the careless use of words and actions…Our hope is that KUC will indeed become a welcoming, affirming congregation for all people and thus help us to live out our Mission Statement, ‘To be among all people fostering loving relationships with God, with Jesus Christ and with each other’.
 Signed, the Steering Committee: Dency McCalla, Martha Ashbaugh, Patricia McColl, Jenny Carter, Betty DeBeck, Betty Tennant, Paul Newman, Gale Glover, Cheryl Lyall, Liz Barlow, Bev Knowles”.
 Between September of 1995 and March of 1996, the congregation had the opportunity to view several videos and participate in workshops and discussions.

-For twenty plus years, Kamloops United Church has been officially a member of Affirm United.
+For over two decades Kamloops United Church has been officially a member of Affirm United.

 Affirm United is a justice-oriented organization of people in the United Church that works for the full inclusion of people of all sexual orientations, and gender identities.
 The Affirming Ministries program is a network of congregations and ministries that declare themselves to be fully inclusive …and …each ministry is expected to take action.